microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 ## Prerequisites

+* To use GitHub Copilot in VS Code, you must have the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension.
+When you install this extension, the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension is also installed.

-If you want to use GitHub Copilot, you either need a subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.
+* To use GitHub Copilot you must have an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.

-To get started, go through the steps to [Set up VS Code for GitHub Copilot](/docs/copilot/getting-started.md#set-up-vs-code-for-github-copilot).
+Follow these steps to [Set up GitHub Copilot in VS Code](/docs/copilot/getting-started.md#set-up-vs-code-for-github-copilot).

-## Install the GitHub Copilot Chat extension

-The Chat features are available by installing the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.

-> <a class="install-extension-btn" href="vscode:extension/GitHub.copilot-chat">Install the GitHub Copilot Chat extension</a>

 ## Get your first Copilot chat conversation